Tue, Jun 18 , 2019

 Many years ago a prairie was installed in Long Lake Regional Park.
 It matured well, the diversity is notable, and exactly what will be in bloom on this date changes from year to year yet is generally predictable.
 The combination of expectation coupled with surprise promises to make this a memorable evening.

 Mid-June used to be early in the prairie bloom period, but 2018 found it much farther along at this date.
 We will see what 2019 offers.

 The Long Lake Regional Park entrance is on Old Highway 8 in New Brighton.
 Enter the park and drive to the second parking lot which is on the RIGHT side of the road.

 Easiest is to come on I-35W to MN Hwy 96, one exit north of I-694, go west on MN 96 to the T at Old Highway 8.
 Turn south on Old Highway 8, go about ½ mile to the Park Entrance on the right (west) side of the road.

-Bring a 10 power magnifier or Chase will have some 10 power loupes to loan.
+Bring a 10 power magnifier or the leader will have some 10 power loupes to loan.
 Consider bringing a camera.

 The walk is short on level but sometimes slightly uneven ground.